 - YMMV/Your Mileage May Vary: Unfortunately, a lot of tropers feel the need to pothole this as some kind of bizarre excuse to shoehorn their opinion into an example on the main page.
 Personal opinions do not belong on the main page, and neither do Your Mileage May Vary potholes.
 A cleanup effort has commenced in May 2012 that has resulted into the dewicking of these pages.

 Tropes that have been renamed due to misguided Pothole Magnetism:

 - The "Artistic License - X" tropes were like this because they used to be known as "You Fail X Forever" and "X Does Not Work That Way."

 - Comically Missing the Point: Formerly known as Completely Missing The Point.
 This caused the trope to be misused as a pothole for any statement that missed the point.

 - The End...
 Or Is It?: Its original title was simply Or Is It?, which attracted misuse as a Stock Phrase and Verbal Tic.
-The old name is now a deliberate redlink.
+The old name was turned into a deliberate redlink, and later, a normal redlink.

 - From Bad to Worse: Originally titled It Got Worse, which attracted misuse that got worse and worse.

 - Lame Pun Reaction: Formerly Incredibly Lame Pun, which was just a generic pun pothole target before it became a trope.
 The trope was renamed to isolate the pothole magnet from the trope.

 - Lampshaded Double Entendre: Formerly known as Nudge Nudge, and before that, If You Know What I Mean.
 Because of that, double entendres that pothole to this article were more common than grass.
 This led to a cleanup effort dedicated to removing these sinkholes.

 - Mundane Made Awesome: Was originally named What Do You Mean, It's Not Awesome?
 It was changed due to being used as a generic pothole for things that were awesome.